 The first delivery of items to me was a large lot.
 My sister-in-law delivered bins and bins of baby clothes to my house, and some of those items were from babes that were born 15 years ago.
 Not joking.

-Depending on where you live.
+That depends on where you live of course.
 Hopefully, there is enough for you to then weed out items and keep what you really want.

-Start breaking the big piles into even smaller sections.
-Those items you will keep, the ones to be donated and the things you are ready to toss.
-Put in the pile to launder and put away any clothes you are going to keep.
-This is one reason why I organize clothes by size first.
-Make sure you have enough of each size and season in your keep pile.
-Then launder them in that group so you do not have to sort them again before putting them away.
+Start breaking the big piles of kids’ clothes into even smaller sections: the items you will keep, the ones to be donated, and the things you are ready to toss.
+Put away any clothes you are going to keep or drop them in the laundry pile to get freshened up.

 Specifically for baby clothes, I had a full year organized before baby arrived.
 Since they outgrow clothes fairly quickly, it is best to keep them close at hand if you can.
-I kept them in lots of six months in small bins in the closet.
-Otherwise, you may be resorting in a couple of months and what new mom has time for that?
+I kept them in groups of six months in small bins in the closet.
+Otherwise, you may have to resort them in a couple of months, and what new mom has time for that?

 If you don’t have room in your closet for a full year’s worth of baby clothes, check out our article 5 Tips from a New Mom on How to Organize Baby Clothes.
 You may find a few organization tips that work for your nursery.